 - What You Can Do: Guidance on warning signs and behaviors to look for, and how to get help for someone in a suicidal crisis

 Webinar makes a difference

 AFSP hosts fielded questions during the event both publicly and in private chats regarding where to find additional resources.
-At least one employee followed up on a tip regarding a book designed for elementary school-age children (and younger) who are often feel as stressed as adults in today’s uncertain world.
+At least one employee followed up on a tip regarding a book designed for elementary school-age children (and younger) who often feel as stressed as adults in today’s uncertain world.
 The book arrived and was just perfect, she said.

 The same employee volunteered to write an article for a local niche publication for National Suicide Prevention Week in September, with the intent to raise awareness for even more people in need.